python-attrs/attrs/docs/init.rst

 If you want to re-use your validators, you should have a look at the ``validator`` argument to `attrs.field`.

 It takes either a callable or a list of callables (usually functions) and treats them as validators that receive the same arguments as with the decorator approach.
+Also as with the decorator approach, they are passed as *positional arguments* so you can name them however you want.

 Since the validators run *after* the instance is initialized, you can refer to other attributes while validating: